ChackDan/PStemp/Remove-AzureRmServiceFabricNodeType.md

 # Remove-AzureRmServiceFabricNodeType

 ## SYNOPSIS
-Remove a node type from the cluster
+Remove a complete node type from a cluster.

 ## SYNTAX